 To effectively represent and advocate for all faculty, we need your participation.
 Please get involved in any way that you can.
 If you haven’t completed a membership card, please do so right away.
 Benefits of membership include the right to vote on contract ratification and in union elections; the right to serve on the union council and other committees; access to state-wide (CFT) and national (AFT) union publications; coverage by a million dollar professional liability insurance policy; access to various scholarship programs for yourself and your family members; free legal consultations for up to half an hour; and access to many other insurance, medical, entertainment, and discount programs through our national union.
 Please note that if you do not become a union member, you will still need to pay a service fee (agency fee) to the union (and the union will still represent you).

-The CCFT office is currently located in room 1404b of the Computer Technology Center on lower campus.
+The CCFT office is currently located in room 1709 on lower campus.